-The Guide was developed under the oversight of the Blackhawk Hills Regional Council (BHRC), with input and guidance from the Northwest Illinois Trails Advisory G. The Advisory Committee members are listed on page ii and include stakeholders representing trails, communities, and interests throughout the six-county region.
+The Guide was developed under the oversight of the Blackhawk Hills Regional Council (BHRC), with input and guidance from the Northwest Illinois Trails Advisory Committee.
+Members are listed under the Acknowledgements heading and include stakeholders representing trails, communities, and interests throughout the six-county region.
 The Committee met two times in 2019 and provided input on Guide content, sign panel design, and maintenance considerations.
 The process for selecting the final sign included input from the Advisory Committee, other stakeholders, and feedback from BHRC staff.